oprb/ycbvideo/README.md

 ## Roadmap

-* Allow accessing all frame sequences from the `data` directory by *data* as the corresponding selection expression.
 * Make other data from the dataset easily accessible where useful
 * Test, build and publish the package by using *GitHub Actions*